React Native Custom Haptics

 • Does it work?

-The table below is a list of breakdowns, workarounds, and user innovations found during the interviews.
+The table below lists breakdowns, workarounds, and user innovations from the interviews.

 Table of breakdowns, workarounds, and user innovations in regards to designing vibrotactile feedback